Blood Pressure Reference Tool

 • Take two readings one minute apart and record the average.

-White-Coat and Masked Hypertension
+White-Coat and Masked Patterns

 Frequently Asked Questions

-What is considered a normal blood pressure?
+What is considered a typical blood pressure reading?

 What is white-coat hypertension?